 If 2 lines have the same director coefficient then they are parallel.

-Two lines are perpendicular (orthogonal) if and only if the product (multiplication) of their slope coeffifients is $ -1 $
+Two lines are perpendicular (orthogonal) if and only if the product (multiplication) of their slope coefficients is $ -1 $

 If the product (multiplication) of the slope coefficients of 2 lines is $ -1 $, then the 2 lines are orthogonal (perpendicular)

 dCode retains ownership of the "Slope Coefficient" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "Slope Coefficient" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, translator), or the "Slope Coefficient" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Slope Coefficient" are not public, same for offline use on PC, tablet, iPhone or Android !
+Any algorithm for the "Slope Coefficient" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Slope Coefficient" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Slope Coefficient" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.